Sugirdha/sugirdha.github.io/_posts/2025-04-01-daily-project-update-tracker.md

 thumbnail-img: assets/img/graphics/20250101-update-tracker/20250401-daily-update-tracker-2.png
 share-img: assets/img/graphics/20250101-update-tracker/20250401-daily-update-tracker-2.png
 author: Sugirdha
-tags: project-updates, daily-standup, self-reviews, scrum-meetings
+tags: project-updates daily-standup self-reviews scrum-meetings
 excerpt: "A simple Notion template and a five-minute end-of-day habit—this is how I keep my standups sharp and my reviews effortless.
 No more Monday morning guesswork or lost accomplishments.
 Here's the daily project update tracker I actually use (and stick to)."
 ---